zuplo/docs/docs/articles/local-development-alpha.md

 4. When prompted, enter the username and password that `support@zuplo.com` has provided to you.
 If everything is successful, you will see a `.npmrc` file in the root of your Zuplo Gateway.
-5. Install the alpha version of the Zuplo CLI, `zup`, by executing the following command.
+5. Install the preview version of the Zuplo CLI, `zup`, by executing the following command.
 This might take some a few minutes since it is bringing in all the necessary dependencies.

 ```bash
    npm install --ignore-scripts @zuplo/cli